jnshsrs/bayesianbass/README.md

 Model Coefficients
 ------------------

 The Bass model describes the uptake of a diffusion with two parameters, p and q, which are interpreted as coefficient of innovation and coefficient of imitation respectively.
-Both models describe the diffusion dynamics.
+Together, both coefficients describe the diffusion dynamics.
 You can find further information in Bass' publications and in [my blog post](https://sciphy-stats.netlify.com/post/estimating-the-bass-model/) which unfortunately is only available in German.
 Another good resource is Mannemeyer et al. (2005) which describes the basic Bass Model in the methods section.

 This package provides functions to create Bayesian Bass Diffusion models with additional functions to plot the diffusion course and predict the uptake of an innovation.